ivonunes/plumekit/docs/start/concepts.md

 ## The request lifecycle

-A request flows through the middleware stack, into a matched route, and back out as a response:
+A request flows through the middleware stack, into a matched route and back out as a response:

 ```